adriaan-vd-graaf/genome_integration/README.md

 If you want to check if they are in your path, try: `which plink` and `which gcta64`

 Running an example gene for MR-link will take approximately 10 seconds on a quad core Intel Core i7-7700HQ CPU processor and require up to 8 GB of RAM.
-Running permutations take approximately 3 minutes per gene, but is not necessary for non-significant genes.

 ## Installing:
 If GCTA and plink are in your `$PATH`, you can install the genome_integration library with the command in